+To celebrate or not celebrate Halloween was not a difficult question for our family.
 There were just too many pagan practices in the America version of this un-holy-day.

+We decided to use it as a time to evangelize unsaved family, friends, and neighbors.
 In the past, we have passed out candy and tracts about Jesus.
-But, then, I would watch my children serving other children dressed as goblins and witches who were getting candy, while my children just sat and passed it out.
+But then, I would watch my children serving other children dressed as goblins and witches who were getting candy, while my children just sat and passed it out.

-I felt really uncomfortable with the decorations, costumes, and history of the holiday, or should I say Un-Holy day.
-I really didn't want anything to do with promoting such a negative day with its emphasis on ghosts, witchcraft, and scary things.
+I also felt really uncomfortable with the decorations, costumes, and history of the holiday, or should I say Un-Holy day.
+I really didn’t want anything to do with promoting such a negative day with its emphasis on ghosts, witchcraft, and scary things.

 However, there are some wonderful things to celebrate that have nothing to do with the powers of darkness.
+There are 3 different options that we have tried and all have been fun, and I believe, pleasing to the Lord.
+We have celebrated Reformation Day, celebrated All Saints’ Day, and enjoyed Fall Festivals.

 Celebrating Reformation Day

 On October 31, 1517, Martin Luther nailed his 95 Theses to the Wittenberg Door and the Reformation officially began!
-Reacting to the present corruption of the Roman Catholic Church, especially the sale of indulgences and its slipping away from teaching salvation through faith alone, not good works.
+Reacting to the then-present corruption of the Roman Catholic Church, especially the sale of indulgences and its slipping away from teaching salvation through faith alone, not good works.
 Luther taught about the amazing grace he had received through faith alone!

 Some embraced them and others denounced them.
 When Luther was called to the "Diet of Worms" (a church council, not a punishment), he was asked to renounce his "heretical teachings."